 In my work as a remote-sensing engineer monitoring the coastal environment, I often come across beautiful scenes.
-I had the idea of sharing this by creating a twitter bot that would randomly post snapshots of satellite acquisitions anywhere in the world.
+I had the idea of sharing this by creating a twitter bot that would randomly post snapshots of satellite acquisitions anywhere in the world (I moved it to Mastodon since).
 I took inspiration from already existing twitter bots.
 But for this idea, I wanted to restrict the image selection to recent acquisitions covering some coastline with minimum cloud cover.

 For this bot I decided to use Sentinel-2 data and the sentinelsat API, which allows to easily query imagery acquired after a given date, and with cloud cover ratio below a given threshold value.
 The extra work lied in constraining the bot to query only images of the coastline.
 For this, I used a vector file of the world's coastline provided by Natural Earth.
 Sentinel-2 images being distributed following a fixed grid, for which a vector file is also available, I used both vector files to list all tiles intersecting some part of the world's coastline.
 The bot relies on this list to build the sentinelsat query.
 More precisely, a random subsection of this list is used, in order to comply with sentinelsat's query length limit.